-We are currently a candidate to become the only school in Tennessee, Arkansas or Mississippi with a full-continuum, preschool-to-diploma International Baccalaureate (IB) programme, having already achieved the designation for our Primary Years and Diploma Programmes.
+We are the only school in Tennessee, Arkansas or Mississippi with a full-continuum, preschool-to-diploma International Baccalaureate (IB) programme, having achieved the designation for our Primary Years, Middle Years and Diploma Programmes.
 The International Baccalaureate Diploma Programme is a natural fit for Lausanne’s global mindset and for families seeking more breadth and depth in the learning process for their students.
-With the start of the 2018-2019 school year, we'll become the 24th school in the country to reach the achievement.
+With the start of the 2018-2019 school year, we became the 24th school in the country to reach the achievement.

 It’s not just what we do, it’s who we are.
 It’s the Lausanne Way.

 As the world gets smaller, we need to be able to communicate with people from around the world, not just across languages but also across cultures.
 The International Baccalaureate programme helps students understand how the subjects they are learning are related to each other, and how to see the things that they are learning from many different points of view and across disciplines, an essential skill when working with people from around the world and in many different fields of study.

 The IB programme is an internationally renowned program for preparing students for the skills they need to succeed in a world that is increasingly competitive.

 As a Primary Years Programme (PYP) school, Lausanne helps our students grow to be caring and knowledgeable inquirers providing a foundation of learning that our students build upon in their journey through Lausanne.
 The curriculum is designed to teach our students to build connections across subject areas and be able to develop investigations into their own ideas as they students explore the world through six transdisciplinary themes: